getpelican/pelican/docs/settings.rst

 ======================================================  ==============================================================
 ``ARTICLE_URL = '{slug}.html'``                         The URL to refer to an article.
 ``ARTICLE_SAVE_AS = '{slug}.html'``                     The place where we will save an article.
-``ARTICLE_ORDER_BY = 'slug'``                           The metadata attribute used to sort articles.
-By default,
-                                                        the ``articles_page.object_list`` template variable is
-                                                        ordered by slug.
-If you modify this, make sure all articles contain the attribute you specify.
-You can also specify a "sorting" function of one argument that is used to extract a comparison key from each article.
-For example, sorting by title without using the built-in functionality would use the function ``operator.attrgetter('title')``.
 ``ARTICLE_LANG_URL = '{slug}-{lang}.html'``             The URL to refer to an article which doesn't use the
                                                         default language.
 ``ARTICLE_LANG_SAVE_AS = '{slug}-{lang}.html'``         The place where we will save an article which